nivagator/personal-site/_posts/2020-03-06-synology-nfs-mount.md

 ## Edit Shared Folder NFS Permissions

-Once the folder has been created, we have allow NFS access for the RaspberryPi to connect to the shared folder on the Synology NAS.
+Once the folder has been created, we have to allow NFS access for the RaspberryPi to connect to the shared folder on the Synology NAS.
 We do this by adding an NFS rule mapped to the IP address of the Pi (`192.168.1.62`).
   - Select the `backups` Shared folder and click Edit > NFS Permissions.
   ![control-panel]({{ site.img_dir }}control-panel.png)
     - **Note:**Make note of the folder mount path at the bottom left of this window.
 We'll need this later.